COESIS-np/ComputerEngineeringPracticals/README.md

-# ComputerEngineeringPracticals
+# Computer Engineering Practical Worksheets
-This is repository for all the practical of Computer Engineering In Sagarmatha Engineering College
+This is repository for all the practical of Computer Engineering In Sagarmatha Engineering College.
+Maintained by COESIS.